Home - Latest updates

 Previously I was a scientist in the Centre for Computational Science & e-Systems, JAEA (2014-2022), applying computer modelling for health physics and environmental science research.

-Prior to that I worked for Cavendish Nuclear in the UK, where I performed engineering assessments to facilitate the decommissioning of nuclear sites (2012-14).
+Before that I worked for Cavendish Nuclear in the UK, where I performed engineering assessments to facilitate the decommissioning of nuclear sites (2012-14).

 Between 2010 and 2011, I was a JSPS Short Term Postdoctoral Fellow at the University of Tokyo researching the glass transition.